Marika Green

 Marika Nicolette Green (born 21 June 1943) is a Swedish-French actress.

 Life and career

-Green was born in Södermalm, Stockholm, Stockholm County, the daughter of a French mother, Jeanne Green-Le Flem, and Lennart Green, a Swedish journalist.
+Green was born in Södermalm, Stockholm, Stockholm County, the daughter of a French mother, Jeanne Green-Le Flem, born in Paris, and Bror Lennart Green, a Swedish journalist.
 Her paternal grandmother was the photographer Mia Green and her maternal grandfather was French composer and music critic Paul Le Flem.
 She left Sweden for France in 1953.

 She played the lead female role in Robert Bresson's Pickpocket at the age of 16.

-She is the aunt of Eva Green and older sister of Walter Green, husband of Marlène Jobert.
+She is the aunt of actress Eva Green and older sister of Walter Green, husband of actress and author Marlène Jobert.
 Green married Austrian cinematographer Christian Berger, regular collaborator of director Michael Haneke.